Friday, November 27, 2015

 Did you know that the Cinco de Mayo celebrations are generally ignored in Mexico?

-The Cinco de Mayo, 5th of May, has been celebrated in California since 1863 when Mexican miners, who were working in northern California, learned that 4000 Mexican troops had defeated 8000 invading French troops at Puebla Mexico.
-The French had conquered the important port of Veracruz in 1861 on the east coast and had then moved overland to invade Mexico City.
+Cinco de Mayo, 5th of May, has been celebrated in California since 1863, when Mexican miners, working in northern California, learned that 4000 Mexican troops had defeated 8000 invading French troops at Puebla, Mexico.
+The French had conquered the port of Veracruz in 1861, on the east coast, and had then continued overland to Mexico City.
 They were finally stopped and defeated by the Mexican troops at Puebla.

-At the time the Battle of Puebla took place in 1863 the United States was occupied with their Civil War.
-France has hoped to establish a presence in Mexico so that they could support the Confederate Army in their battle with the U.S. Union forces.
-The Mexican, working in California, were so overjoyed at the news of their country’s successful defeat of the French forces, they fired off rifle shots and sang patriotic songs.
-By the 1930’s, in the United States, Cinco de Mayo was seen as a celebration of the Mexican culture.
-The holiday didn’t come into US national prominence until the 1980’s when beer company marketers, primarily Corona, capitalized on the celebration and it grew in popularity in areas like Los Angeles, Houston, Chicago, and San Jose.
+At the time the Battle of Puebla took place in 1863, the United States was occupied with its Civil War.
+France had hoped to establish a presence in Mexico so that it could support the Confederate Army in their battle with the U.S. Union forces.
+The Mexicans, working in California, were so overjoyed at the news of their country’s successful defeat of the French forces, they fired off rifle shots and sang patriotic songs.
+By the 1930s, in the United States, Cinco de Mayo was seen as a celebration of Mexican culture.
+The holiday didn’t come into US national prominence until the 1980s, when beer company marketers, primarily Corona, capitalized on the celebration, and it grew in popularity in areas like Los Angeles, Houston, Chicago, and San Jose.

 Did you know that Halloween and The Day of the Dead are not the same?